 - Notice of Change (NOC) Fee – $4.50 (when the Banking System or Federal System has to modify your account).

-Keep in mind, you can also use ZimpleMoney for FREE with a plan called ZimpleMoney Essential.
-This is ideal for someone who wants to test the waters and doe a trial run with the service.
+Remember, you can also use ZimpleMoney for FREE with a ZimpleMoney Essential plan.
+This is ideal for someone who wants to test the waters and run a trial with the service.
 The only downside is – the cost of setting up each new loan is $159 (rather than the significantly reduced cost that comes with a Pro or Plus account).

 If you're planning to create new loans on a somewhat regular basis (i.e. – more than 2 or 3 new deals per year), it's pretty easy to justify the cost of a Pro or Plus plan.